maldoinc/wireup/docs/pages/integrations/fastapi/request_time_injection.md

-# Request Lifecycle Patterns
+# Request-Time Injection

-While Wireup primarily handles dependency injection in FastAPI routes, you can also use dependencies in other functions during the request lifecycle to create composable and reusable patterns:
+While Wireup primarily handles dependency injection in FastAPI routes, you can also use dependencies in other functions during the request lifecycle to build reusable decorators:

 - **Reusable Route Decorators**: `@require_admin`, `@require_permission`, `@rate_limit`
 - **Middleware Integration**: request context setup and cross-cutting request logic